 Fudge pie made with cocoa takes about 10 minutes to put together and 30 minutes to bake into the most delicious pie you’ve ever had!

-And sometimes it turns out that the simplest of things can be the absolute best—which is the case with this old-fashioned chocolate pie, also called Fudge Pie.
+And sometimes it turns out that the simplest of things can be the absolute best—which is the case with this chocolate fudge pie, also just called Fudge Pie.

-It’s one of those things that Southern cooks probably whipped up because they didn’t have much to work with, along the same lines as chocolate cobbler, and this pie is proof that less is often best.
+It’s one of those things that Southern cooks probably whipped up because they didn’t have much to work with, along the same lines as chess pie, and this pie is proof that less is often best.

 Fudge pie reminds me of my husband’s late sister, Carole—and thinking of Carole always makes me smile.

 She wasn’t much of a cook, so she would pick up a chocolate fudge pie from her local bakery as her contribution to the family’s Thanksgiving or Christmas dinner.
 When Carole first got married, her husband, Dale, didn’t know what he was in for.

 He thought he was marrying a domestic goddess.
 Instead, he would come home from work to hear her say that the roast she was cooking for supper hadn’t finished thawing and they would just have to go out.

 Little did he know she had taken the roast out of the freezer about twenty minutes before he was due home, sprinkled a little flour on her face for good measure, and pretended to be preparing dinner.

 I think one of the things that epitomizes the importance of food to me is that we have memories which are so intertwined with the foods we love—or hate, as the case may be (just ask my mother about making me eat peas…).

 Even though Carole never actually made this pie, I still think of her when I make it.